Speaker

 Description

-Through simulation studies, we analyze how particles deposit energy into the scintillator material, which is detected using silicon photomultipliers (SiPMs).
-Particular emphasis is given to the reconstruction of muons, capitalizing on their capacity for deep penetration and characteristic low-energy deposition through machine learning techniques, used to improve muon identification by examining energy deposition patterns.
+This work investigates energy deposition within the scintillating tiles of the Barrel Hadronic Calorimeter (BHCal) of the ePIC detector at the Electron-Ion Collider (EIC).
+The BHCal is central in calibrating jet energy scales, measuring hadronic final states, tagging charged-current Deep Inelastic Scattering (DIS) events, and identifying muons.
+Using simulation studies, we analyze how particles deposit energy into the scintillator material, which is detected using silicon photomultipliers (SiPMs).
+Particular emphasis is given to the reconstruction of muons, leveraging their deep penetration and characteristic low-energy deposition profiles.
+Machine learning techniques improve muon identification by examining energy deposition patterns.
+This research advances efforts to optimize BHCal performance for precise measurements in support of the broader EIC physics program.